 I caught up with Oliver Ruuger the creative director of new brand Silent Goods to question his and his teams’ motivation behind launching a brand that has chosen to go down the road least travelled.

-Tell us about your brand?
+Tell us about your brand.
 Why Silent Goods and why now?

 What is your background?

-My background is design.
+My background is in design.

 I work as a designer and creative director, teach design at universities and have been running our design workshop since 2012, together with my co-founder craftsman Volker Koch.
 We also create art pieces and have been exhibiting work in a number of galleries including the V&A museum in London and MAXXI in Rome.

 How do you hope to compete with Everlane and other brands who are also exploring a transparent route?